njmarko/web-googolplex-tx/README.md

 # web-googolplex-tx
-Web application for ticket reservation.
+Web application for ticket reservation with Java Spark on backend and Vue.js frontend.

+## Running the application

+* Run as Java Application ```GoogolplexTXMain.java``` (located in web package)
+* Go to http://localhost:4567/#/ in the browser of your choice
+* ????????????????????????????????????????????????????????????
+* Profit!

+## Preview screens

 <p align="center">
   <img src="/resources/homepage.jpg">